MikeRund/Mancala/README.md

 # LeaderBoard Class

-clone this branch to test the LeaderBoard class ( •_•)
+pull request this branch to test the LeaderBoard class ( •_•)